 "The reason it was called Feral is that you'd gone feral," said Corpes.
 "You'd basically spent so much time as a wolf that you'd almost forgotten you were a human.
 So, from there, you would have to kind of figure out what's going on.

 He continued, "The whole idea was that you were going to have three states.
 You were going to be either a wolf, a person, or a werewolf.
-The werewolf was basically going to be able to climb around environments like Spider-Man, but would be attacked by everything, whereas a human would be able to go wherever he wants.
+The werewolf was basically going to be able to climb around environments like Spider-Man, but would be attacked by everything, whereas a human would be able to go wherever they want.

 "The wolf, meanwhile, would be similarly able to go wherever it wants.
 But you'd be able to see smells and track things down."

-As Corpes told us, his job was to help with programming the werewolf's traversal system, but he also had some potential suggestions for the story.
-This included introducing a morally ambivalent figure like John Constantine from Alan Moore's mid-80s run on Swamp Thing, who would serve as a guide for the player.
+As Corpes told us, his job was to help program the werewolf's traversal system, but he also had some suggestions for the story.
+This included introducing a morally ambivalent figure, such as John Constantine from Alan Moore's mid-80s run on Swamp Thing, who would serve as a guide for the player.

 "I was a big fan of Alan Moore's Swamp Thing," said Corpes.
 "And my favourite character was John Constantine, not from Hellblazer, but when he was first invented for Swamp Thing.
 Because he comes in and you don't know whether he's a good guy or a bad guy.
 And he sort of holds the fact that he knows what Swamp Thing is over Swamp Thing's head and uses it to make him do stuff.

-Several renders were made of the game, as well as a teaser video showcasing a strange combination of settings that ranged from a medieval-style castle to the streets of Tokyo.
-We asked Corpes, if he could remember how these two distinct locations were connected, but he couldn't quite recall, suggesting it may have just been a test from the very early stages of the project.
+Several renders were made for the game, as well as a teaser video showcasing a strange combination of settings, ranging from a medieval-style castle to the streets of Tokyo.
+We asked Corpes if he could remember how these two distinct locations were connected, but he couldn't quite recall, suggesting it may have just been a test from the very early stages of the project.

-Following that conversation with Corpes, however, we were able to get in touch with David Cathro — another artist who worked on the project (LinkedIn/Artstation) — who seemed to indicate that time travel would have been involved via portals found throughout the game inside of a large creature's mouth.
+Following that conversation with Corpes, however, we were able to get in touch with David Cathro — another artist who worked on the project (LinkedIn/Artstation) — who suggested that time travel would have involved portals found throughout the game, inside a large creature's mouth.

 Cathro even had a rough concept illustration of what this portal would have looked like, alongside a bunch of other artwork from the project that he freshly scanned for us that showed off a blacksmith forge, the headquarters of a group called the Inquisition, a tavern, and a mission hospital: